Your shopping cart is empty!

+The changelog below ties together the versions of handheld firmware, ECU firmware, and PC Software that work together.
 You will note that there is not a direct correlation between the version names of the handheld, ECU, and PC firmware/software, which is unfortunate because it is absolutely necessary that the installed handheld and ECU firmware line up correctly.
-If you ensure your handheld firmware, ECU firmware, and software versions match one of the sets in the changelog below you will have no problems.
+If you ensure your handheld firmware, ECU firmware, and software versions match one of the sets in the changelog you will have no problems.
 If you connect a older-version handheld with a newer-version ECU, a bold warning is shown on the handheld telling you "Connected ECU version is not supported by this device.
 Firmware upgrade is required."
 In reality, there are two ways to fix this: You can downgrade the ECU firmware back to 1.0 or upgrade the handheld firmware.
 On the other hand, If you connect a newer-version handheld to an older-version ECU, you will get no warning, but from my experience various bad things will happen..
 Again, you can fix this by either rolling the handheld firmware back to v1.0 or updating the ECU firmware to 1.1.

 It may be reassuring to know that as part of the investigation for this article I was able to upgrade and downgrade back and forth between the v1.0 and v1.1 with no problem.
 Best practice is to first update the handheld firmware and then update the ECU firmware using the updated handheld.
 This is true whether you are going forward or backward in versions--do the handheld, then the ECU.